HPC-cloud-burst-with-ray/paper-reproduce/README.md

 (login node)$ python3 image.py sched
 ```

+#### Image Transformation with S3

-**Now we have seen the performance difference when HPC has the local while cloud nodes don't have data, then we can test the case when all the data is in S3.**
+*Now we have seen the performance difference when HPC has the local while cloud nodes don't have data, then we can test the case when all the data is in S3.
+We also have two experiments here, with and without scheduler.*

-Please first remove the images already existed in the cloud node.
+First use the S3 without open up the scheduler.
+Make sure the images transferred in cloud nodes have been deleted like below.

 ```
 (cloud node)$ cd ~/share/Ray-Workloads/basics/image_tr/